Central nervous system: Difference from the peripheral nervous system

-This differentiates the CNS from the PNS, which consists of neurons, axons, and Schwann cells.
+The PNS consists of neurons, axons, and Schwann cells.
 Oligodendrocytes and Schwann cells have similar functions in the CNS and PNS, respectively.
 Both act to add myelin sheaths to the axons, which acts as a form of insulation allowing for better and faster proliferation of electrical signals along the nerves.
 Axons in the CNS are often very short, barely a few millimeters, and do not need the same degree of isolation as peripheral nerves.
 Some peripheral nerves can be over 1 meter in length, such as the nerves to the big toe.
 To ensure signals move at sufficient speed, myelination is needed.

 The way in which the Schwann cells and oligodendrocytes myelinate nerves differ.
 A Schwann cell usually myelinates a single axon, completely surrounding it.
 Sometimes, they may myelinate many axons, especially when in areas of short axons.
 Oligodendrocytes usually myelinate several axons.
 They do this by sending out thin projections of their cell membrane, which envelop and enclose the axon.

 Development

 During early development of the vertebrate embryo, a longitudinal groove on the neural plate gradually deepens and the ridges on either side of the groove (the neural folds) become elevated, and ultimately meet, transforming the groove into a closed tube called the neural tube.
 The formation of the neural tube is called neurulation.
 At this stage, the walls of the neural tube contain proliferating neural stem cells in a region called the ventricular zone.
 The neural stem cells, principally radial glial cells, multiply and generate neurons through the process of neurogenesis, forming the rudiment of the CNS.

 The neural tube gives rise to both brain and spinal cord.
 The anterior (or 'rostral') portion of the neural tube initially differentiates into three brain vesicles (pockets): the prosencephalon at the front, the mesencephalon, and, between the mesencephalon and the spinal cord, the rhombencephalon.
 (By six weeks in the human embryo) the prosencephalon then divides further into the telencephalon and diencephalon; and the rhombencephalon divides into the metencephalon and myelencephalon.
 The spinal cord is derived from the posterior or 'caudal' portion of the neural tube.

 As a vertebrate grows, these vesicles differentiate further still.
-The telencephalon differentiates into, among other things, the striatum, the hippocampus and the neocortex, and its cavity becomes the first and second ventricles.
+The telencephalon differentiates into, among other things, the striatum, the hippocampus and the neocortex, and its cavity becomes the first and second ventricles (lateral ventricles).
 Diencephalon elaborations include the subthalamus, hypothalamus, thalamus and epithalamus, and its cavity forms the third ventricle.
 The tectum, pretectum, cerebral peduncle and other structures develop out of the mesencephalon, and its cavity grows into the mesencephalic duct (cerebral aqueduct).
 The metencephalon becomes, among other things, the pons and the cerebellum, the myelencephalon forms the medulla oblongata, and their cavities develop into the fourth ventricle.